 At a General Meeting, the scrutineer is the person responsible for ensuring that the ballot is properly conducted and counted.
 The General Meeting must appoint a panel comprising a chair and two scrutineers.
 The chair is held by the Board (or the Chairman of the Board).
 The officers are responsible for certifying the attendance register based on the information collected by the centralising agent, in accordance with the terms of the contract signed by the latter with the issuer (AMF Recommendation 2012-05), and for ensuring that the General Meeting is properly conducted.
 The two scrutineers are the two members of the General Meeting with the highest number of votes who accept this role (Article R.225-101 1 of the French Commercial Code).
-The scrutineers have no powers of their own but derive their powers from their membership of the panel.
-The panel is a collegiate body.
-The role of the scrutineers is to assist the Chair of the General Meeting in verifying the validity of votes and counting them.
+The scrutineers have no powers of their own but derive their powers from their membership of the general Meeting in verifying the validity of votes and counting them.
 After the General Meeting, the scrutineers sign the minutes to indicate their agreement with their content, which they may refuse to do if they see fit ("Vade-mecum à l'attention des membres du bureau des Assemblées Générales" drawn up by AFEP in conjunction with ANSA).